Jamesluu0917/Jamesluu0917/README.md

 </p>

-## See projects I'm working on below 👇
+## See pinned projects I'm working on below 👇

 <!--
 **Jamesluu0917/Jamesluu0917** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.